 Cubic Zirconia is different from Zircon, though.
 Zircon is a naturally occurring gem commonly seen in sands.
 While its appearance is similar to Cubic Zirconia, Zircon is actually softer (7 on Mohs scale), more brittle, and more expensive.

 When it comes to brilliance or sparkle, Cubic Zirconia is as close as you can get to Diamonds and Moissanites.
 It also emits rainbow flashes and reflects light better than sapphires and other gemstones of lower hardness.
-This is why most fancy jewelry have CZ as its main stone.
+This is why most fancy jewelry has CZ as its main stone.

 Color and Clarity